Stephen Nash

 • I currently work on a number of clinical trials at MEB.

-I am currently funded to provide one day per week support to Clinicum.
+I am funded to provide one day per week support to Clinicum.
 This is part of a region-wide initiative between Karolinska Institutet and Region Stockholm which offers free scientific advice and provides methodological support and guidance in the planning and execution of research projects.

 I have broad experience in both statistics and epidemiology, design and analysis.
 I particularly enjoy designing studies to make a real impact on clinical outcomes.
 I have co-written two Stata programs: clan, which performs cluster-level analysis on data from cluster randomised trials, and slopepower, which calculates sample size estimates for studies where the outcome is a rate over time, and you have prior data.